 It takes leadership to make your team flourish as one.
-For that to happen, you need to know the different techniques of conflict resolution.
+For that to happen, you need to know the different conflict resolution techniques.
 Preferably before the first employee even steps foot in the workplace.

 However, it’s not as simple as knowing how to argue or share a business viewpoint.
 More often than not, managers tend to rely on empty talk and little action to try and cut the conflict.
 Leaders, on the other hand, know to go in headfirst.